hartwigmedical/hmftools/amber/README.md

 When using paired reference/tumor data, AMBER is also able to:
   - detect evidence of contamination in the tumor from homozygous sites in the reference; and
-  - facilitate sample matching by recording SNPs in the germline
+  - facilitate sample matching / patient deduplication by recording SNPs in the germline
   - identify long regions of homozygosty and consanguinity

 ## Installation